anywhichway/lmdb-query/README.md

 # lmdb-query

+POTENTIAL BREAKING CHANGE: v1.3.0 to v1.4.0 see [Change History](#change-history-reverse-chronological-order).

 A higher level query mechanism for LMDB supporting functional, declarative and RegExp filters without the overhead of an entire database wrapper.

 Queries can match against keys, key fragments, values and value fragments and change result values or return just a subset of the top level/renamed/moved properties or nested/renamed/moved properties.